 Item Status 1 For major beneficial projects that need incentives, consider assisting in the provision of infrastructure, offering fee reductions, making land write-downs or other incentives as an investment for future property, sales and/or TOT tax returns.
-Case by case.
-2 Consider instituting a zoning incentive program that may include flexible development standards, fast-track processing, fee-based incentives, etc. for target uses and infill development.
-Being considered as Clarksburg's agricultural district moves forward.
-3 Create "red teams" to help expedite review of development applications for major development projects and specific plans that will create significant new jobs and tax benefits. used for Clark Pacific, 4 Consider incentives to business owners and property owners for improving the appearance of existing retail space.
-Complete.
-The Sierra Economic Development Corporation offers similar loan programs, alleviating the need for the county to establish its own.
+Case by case 2 Consider instituting a zoning incentive program that may include flexible development standards, fast-track processing, fee-based incentives, etc. for target uses and infill development.
+Worth considering as General Plan update process moves forward.
+3 Create "red teams" to help expedite review of development applications for major development projects and specific plans that will create significant new jobs and tax benefits.
+Similar processes already used for Clark Pacific and Mariani.
+4 Consider incentives to business owners and property owners for improving the appearance of existing retail space.
+Reactivation of CDBG business loan program is planned for 2009.
 5 Revive the CDBG-funded Revolving loan program, which offers low interest loans to job-generating businesses.
-(Same as above.)
+Reactivation of CDBG business loan program is planned for 2009.
 3 Consider a façade loan program and/or micro-loan program.
-(Same as above.)
-7 Use the awarded USDA-RBEG small business assistance grant to hire a small business assistance specialist to broker incentives as needed.
-Yuba College SBDC was hired and will continue its services post-grant.
-8 Maximize the use of existing financing and incentive tools for businesses, including the California Infrastructure Bank, Recycling Market Development Zone, Industrial Revenue Bonds, Pollution Control Financing, and other programs.
+Both planned for 2009 7 Use the recently awarded USDA-RBEG small business assistance grant to hire a small business assistance specialist to broker incentives as needed.
+Hiring anticipated Fall of 2008 8 Maximize the use of existing financing and incentive tools for businesses, including the California Infrastructure Bank, Recycling Market Development Zone, Industrial Revenue Bonds, Pollution Control Financing, and other programs.
 Being considered whenever appropriate.
 9 Work with West Sacramento and HCD to finalize the Clarksburg Enterprise Zone so that incentives can be activated.
-Complete.
-Final designation achieved.
+Underway.
+The final designation is expected in 2008.
 10 Perform a more detailed analysis of the value in establishing an Esparto-Madison Redevelopment Project Area.
-Waiting until state stops raiding redevelopment funds.
-11 Create and publish an incentive flyer as an aid to recruitment and business assistance.
-2010.
+2009 11 Create and publish an incentive flyer as an aid to recruitment and business assistance.
+2009